justinethier/husk-scheme/docs/Continuations.markdown

 Languages that do not support proper tail recursion - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 ## Implementation
 In order to transform the husk evaluator into CPS, a new `cont` parameter had to be added to `eval`, and threaded through each call.
-This was a time consuming change as there are so many calls to `eval` with the core husk code.
-But each change was straightforward - many to the point of being mechanical.
-However, one of the reasons that it took me so long to realize CPS was the right choice was that I was looking at the problem from a different perspective.
+This was a time consuming change as there are perhaps a hundred calls to `eval` with the core husk code.
+But each change was straightforward - many to the point of almost being mechanical.
+However, one of the reasons it took me so long to consider an approach using CPS was that I originally looked at the problem from a different perspective.
 Although CPS works great for Haskell code, what about all of those Scheme functions that need to be evaluated?
 Surely they will not be transformed into Haskell functions - so how to handle them?

-The original husk implementation for continuations passed around a list of Scheme code to be executed as the body of the function.
-Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next one.
-This works great for supporting a certain class of continuations such as `return`.
-Anyway, the use of higher-level Haskell functions was incorporated into that code.
-This complicates the implementation somewhat, although in a sense both approaches are using CPS - in the Scheme case, we are simply passing around a scheme function.
-In fact, you could think of each line of the function as being its own CPS function.
+In order to support these Scheme functions, the original husk implementation of continuations passed around a list of Scheme code to be executed as the body of the function.
+Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next line.
+This works great for supporting a certain class of continuations such as `return`, but cannot handle special forms built into the core evaluator such as `if`, `begin`, etc. So over time the use of higher-level Haskell functions was incorporated into that code.
+Although this complicates the implementation somewhat, in a sense both approaches are using CPS.
+In the Scheme case, you can think of each line of the function as being its owncontinuation.

-Enough talk.
 Let's walk through each part of the implementation to get an understanding of how it all works.

 ###Data types
 The following container allows us to pass around either Scheme or Haskell code: